 In both situations, the cause was quite simple: these gun owners did not maintain or handle their firearms properly.
 Any device prone to mechanical error, such as a gun, should be treated with caution and respect.

-How Can I Prevent an Accidental Discharge?
+How Can I Prevent a Negligent Discharge?

 The most effective defense against the effects of any mechanical failure is gun safety.
 Fortunately, I found various tips to keep yourself and others safe, courtesy of the National Shooting Sports Federation: